 In a broader sense, these efforts were all instances of organizing the unorganized, since most existing union members in these cities and states were not meaningfully participating in their unions before these reform campaigns and strikes.
 There’s a difference between being unionized and being organized.

 To be sure, new organizing on the scale we’re talking about will not only transform existing unions but will likely create new unions, and even new forms of unionism.
-But these new forms will almost certainly emerge from already-existing ones.
-Historically, this has been the case: the Western Federation of Miners gave birth to the Industrial Workers of the World.
-The United Mine Workers incubated the industrial unions of the CIO.
-The public union upsurge of the 1960s and 70s started with the transformation of already-existing unions and associations of teachers, public employees, and postal workers.
+But these new forms will almost certainly emerge from already existing ones.
+Historically, this has been the case: The Western Federation of Miners gave birth to the Industrial Workers of the World.
+The United Mine Workers incubated the industrial unions of the Congress of Industrial Organizations.
+The public union upsurge of the 1960s and 1970s started with the transformation of already existing unions and associations of teachers, public employees, and postal workers.
 More recently, the “red state” teacher strikes have shown how union and non-union rank-and-file educators can creatively mobilize in conjunction with (not in opposition to) existing unions, even when faced with right-to-work laws, very low union density, bans on strikes, and the absence of collective bargaining.

 In sum, organizing the unorganized must be an integral part of a rank-and-file strategy, not something separate or counterposed to it.
 As the primary vehicles available for organizing large numbers of workers, existing unions need to be transformed into organizations capable of leading the charge.
 The fight to transform those unions will likely lead to new organizations and new forms of organization, but we have to start with what we’ve got.